ShadowNode/shadownode.github.io/content/server info/staff.md

 </center>

-#### Notes
+{{% notice note's %}}
-> Members with (A) behind there name are in Away mode.
+Members with (A) behind there name are in Away mode.
 They may or may not respond to a private message.

-> Due to how Discord works you may need to be in the [ShadowNode official Discord server](../../wiki/commands/#discord) to private message staff.
+Due to how Discord works you may need to be in the [ShadowNode official Discord server](../../wiki/commands/#discord) to private message staff.

-> For quick help, [#support](https://discordapp.com/channels/124188711603798016/379181828302700547) or [#support-tickets](https://discordapp.com/channels/124188711603798016/379180312871043073) is still the best way to get support.
+For quick help, [#support](https://discordapp.com/channels/124188711603798016/379181828302700547) or [#support-tickets](https://discordapp.com/channels/124188711603798016/379180312871043073) is still the best way to get support.
 (Provided you have joined [ShadowNode official Discord server](../../wiki/commands/#discord).)
+{{% /notice %}}

 # Staff Ranks and Responsibilities